w3f/1KC/README.md

 ## Introduction

-The Technical Education and Support teams of Web3 Foundation, along with the Community team at Parity Technologies offer an off-chain contributor program to support and fund community contributions.
-As part of our commitment to promoting the Web 3.0 ecosystem, this program focuses on funding contributions in the areas of **technical education**, **community** and **support** that relates to the Polkadot ecosystem.
+The Technical Education and Support teams of Web3 Foundation, along with the Community team at Parity Technologies offer a contributor program to support and reward community contributions.
+As part of our commitment to promoting the WEB3 ecosystem, this program focuses on funding contributions in the areas of **technical education**, **community** and **support** that relates to the Polkadot ecosystem.